Federal Definition of Applicant

 The Interview Data Form (IDF) is the final step in the process of closing a recruitment.
 The IDF documents the interview process and demonstrates the legal basis for making your hiring decision, ensuring uniform review standards were applied to all candidates interviewed.

 The hiring department is the office of record for the completed IDF.
+The IDF will also be provided to Talent Acquisition to upload into the Applicant Tracking System.
 It is important to keep this document in an accessible place so that the IDF can be made available upon request; e.g., a request from an applicant who was interviewed.
 The IDF may also be used as documentation in official proceedings regarding employee complaints and grievances, in Unfair Labor Practice cases, EEOC/DFEH complaints, and other legal actions.